ahamez/vault_ecto/README.md

 - When a change is detected, we use [`disconnect_all/3`](https://hexdocs.pm/db_connection/2.4.1/DBConnection.html#disconnect_all/3) from [`db_connection`](https://hex.pm/packages/db_connection) to force connections to the database to disconnect (they will automatically reconnect after a backoff);
 - Upon restart, these connections will reconfigure themselves using a MFA given when [configuring the repo](https://github.com/ahamez/vault_ecto/blob/fa88f43c0bdc655e9e69a306b1a78cc930236d9e/config/config.exs#L11).

+⚠️ It requires `db_connection` >= 2.4.1, make sure your dependencies are up to date.

 ## Steps

 ### Launch server instances